justinwatkinson/docker-mesos/README.md

 ## Important Info
 This is very far from complete!
 This is by no means ready for prime time in any system, just a playground for some stuff I've been working at home to POC Mesos, but simplifying the architecture by containerizing everything - from Mesos to frameworks to helper tools.

 Note:  192.168.99.100 is the docker-machine IP for my mesos-master, and .101 is my mesos-slave-1.
 This will be enhanced later to dynamically replace, or better yet, use libnetwork!
-All of these images are also available in Docker Hub
+All of these images are also available in Docker Hub.

 ## Starting the container with Docker Compose

-Currently doing this test usig docker-machine and compose.
+Currently doing this test using docker-machine and compose.
 You should be able to use the start-master.sh if you already have docker-machine installed to create a VM.
 You should be able to continually use this script to launch.
 I know it has an error if the docker machine already exists - known issue, focusing on other stuff at the moment.

 Starting using Docker Compose: